AlexSaeChao/reading-notes/102/coders-computer.md

 The main things to keep in mind looking for a text editor are:

-The main things to keep in mind looking for a text editor are:

 1. code completion **when starting to type in your text editor it will suggest/display possible solutions to what you are writing.**
 2. syntax highlighting **parts of your code will be highlighted with like things to differentiate from the rest of the lines, for readability**
 3. An option rich of themes **to reduce eyestrain and fatigue, dark theme for the win.**